oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/board_test/README.md

 The BSP hardware components typically comprise RTL for all interfaces required by the oneAPI kernel, for example a PCIe IP for host to kernel communication, EMIF (External Memory Interface) IP for kernel to memory as well as host to FPGA board memory communication etc.

-The BSP software components typically consists of a MMD (Memory Mapped Device) layer and a driver.
+The BSP software components typically consists of a Memory Mapped Device (MMD) layer and a driver.
 The implementation is vendor dependent.

 The block diagram below shows an overview of a typical oneAPI FPGA BSP hardware design.
 The numbered arrows depict the following:
 * Path 1 depicts host to device global memory interface